 Furthermore, as if that is not enough and you would like to find out, even more, you should check these books:

-In DARK INTRUSIONS, author Louis Proud provides a consistent, well-supported explanation for the phenomena of sleep paralysis.
+In DARK INTRUSIONS, the author gives a well-supported explanation for the phenomena of sleep paralysis.

-Despite being a controversial subject, the author gives air to the most popular criticisms of his model of sleep paralysis, and carefully examines each point with fairness and clarity.
+Despite being a controversial subject, the author thoroughly explores each point with honesty and transparency.

 by Ryan Hurd

-A helpful book on the phenomenon of sleep paralysis and the other strange events that tend to occur along with it.
+A practical book on the phenomenon of sleep paralysis and the other odd situations that frequently occur along.

-I highly recommend this book to anyone suffering from (or even enjoying) sleep paralysis, or anyone dealing with a loved one who has this condition.
+I highly recommend this book to anyone suffering from (or just experiencing) sleep paralysis.

 by Chris White